neoKode1/DirectorchairAi/README.md

 2. **Set Model Preferences**: Configure your preferred AI models for each content type
 3. **Describe Your Vision**: Use natural language to describe what you want to create
 4. **Select Intent**: Choose Edit, Animate, Style Transfer, Create Image, or Create Video
+5. **Use Frame System** (Optional): Upload primary image + optional style reference for advanced editing
-5. **Let AI Optimize**: The Smart Controls Agent automatically optimizes parameters
+6. **Let AI Optimize**: The Smart Controls Agent automatically optimizes parameters
-6. **Generate Content**: Click generate and watch your content come to life
+7. **Generate Content**: Click generate and watch your content come to life

 ### Advanced Features
 - **Edit Button**: Click the Edit button on any generated image to modify it